MaggieShao596/The_Calorie_Step_Connection/README.md

 We used **Linear Regression** with **Polynomial Features** to capture non-linear interactions between nutritional variables.
 All features were log-transformed using `log1p` to reduce right skewness before being passed through `PolynomialFeatures`.
 Features were then standardized using `StandardScaler`.
 All steps were implemented in a single `sklearn` Pipeline.

 **Hyperparameter Tuning:**

-We tuned the `degree` hyperparameter of `PolynomialFeatures` by testing degrees 3, 4, and 5 using cross-validation.
-We chose to tune this hyperparameter because higher-degree polynomials can capture more complex interactions between nutritional variables, but risk overfitting.
-Degree **4** produced the best cross-validation performance and was selected as our final model.
+To find the optimal complexity for our final model, we performed a hyperparameter search for the degree parameter within PolynomialFeatures.
+We chose to tune this specific hyperparameter because while higher-degree polynomials can capture more intricate, non-linear interactions between the macronutrient variables, they also introduce a significant risk of overfitting to the training data.

+We conducted a grid search using 5-fold cross-validation (GridSearchCV) across a candidate list of options: degrees 3, 4, and 5.
+This method ensured that each candidate model was trained and validated on different folds of the data, allowing us to evaluate its true ability to generalize to unseen data without touching our final held-out test set.

+Amongst the tested options, Degree 4 produced the best average cross-validation performance (achieving the optimal balance between bias and variance) and was selected as the hyperparameter for our final fitted model.

 **Performance Comparison:**
 The final model was evaluated on the same held-out test set (20% of the data) as the baseline model:

 | Metric | Baseline Model | Final Model |